flicaflow/x-plane-11_nixos_fhs_env/README.md

 ## How does it work

 1. Checkout this repo and enter the directory
-2. Download the **X-Plane 11** installer
-3. Enter the FHS environment by running `nix develop`
+2. Enter the FHS environment by running `nix develop`
-4. Execute the installer `./X-Plane 11 Installer Linux`
+3. Run `x-plane-11` this will start the installer and later the the program itself